marcpybus/var-node/README.md

 # var-node (**beta**)

 *var-node* is a Docker Compose setup that allows to share genomic variants securely across a group of public nodes.
-It consists of two Flask applications (**variant-server** and **web-server**) behind a reverse-proxy (**nginx**) that implements two-way SSL authetication for communication.
+It consists of two Flask applications (**variant-server** and **web-server**) behind a reverse-proxy (**nginx**) that implements client SSL authetication for communication.
 Variants and their metadata are stored in a MariaDB database (**mariadb**) which is populated by a tool (**data-manager**) that normalizes genomic variants from VCF files (indel left-alignment + biallelification).

-*var-node* is intended to run within the private network (LAN) of an institution, so that the frontend is accessible only to the users of the institution:
+*var-node* is intended to run within the private network (LAN) of an institution, so that the front-end is accessible only to the users of the institution:
 - Access to the front-end is controlled by nginx's http basic authentication directive and communication is SSL encrypted.
 - Requested variants are normalized and validated on the fly (`bcftools norm --check_ref`) and then forwarded to all configured nodes.
 - Ensembl's VEP (`ensembl-vep/vep`) is used to annotate the effect and consequence of the queried variant on genes, transcripts and proteins.
-Results are displayed on-the-fly in the frontend.
+Results are also displayed on-the-fly in the front-end.
-- If requested, variant liftover will be performed on the fly with bcftools (`bcftools +liftover`) using the Ensembl chain files.
+- If requested, variant liftover will be performed on-the-fly with bcftools (`bcftools +liftover`) using Ensembl chain files.
-- Incoming variant requests from external nodes should be routed to port 5000 of the server hosting the Docker setup.
-SSL encryption is carried out using a certificate signed by the Network’s Own CA Root Certificate.
-Nginx will verify client's certificate and then redirect the request to the variant-server container.
-Client certificate verification is performed using the nginx ssl_verify_client directive pointing to the Network’s Own CA Root Certificate.
+- Incoming variant requests from external nodes have to be routed to port 5000 of the server hosting the Docker setup.
+Server SSL encryption is carried out using a certificate signed by the Network’s Own CA Root Certificate.
+Client must also provide a SSL certificate also signed by the Network’s Own CA Root Certificate. **nginx** can then verify client's certificate and redirect the request to the variant-server container.
 This setup ensures dedicated two-way SSL encryption and authentication between communicating nodes.

 ![var-node-schema-2](https://github.com/marcpybus/var-node/assets/12168869/cea32603-dd3e-4779-9ca3-e7ecc4e528c6)